Logiqx/gps-wizard/docs/gpx/speed.md

 The second example is also from an Apple Watch, recorded using the Waterspeed app.

-There are very obvious "spikes" of around 42 knots and 45 knots present in the non-Doppler speed graph on the right.
+There are very obvious "spikes" of around 42 knots and 45 knots present in the non-Doppler speed graph (bottom).

 The fastest non-Doppler speed that was not an obvious spike was 26.4 knots.
 The fastest Doppler speed (more likely to be accurate) was 25.4 knots.